BrewBlox/brewblox-documentation/dev/reference/spark_commands.md

 ```

 Each section is validated with an 8bit Dallas OneWire CRC that is calculated for only that section.
-Any comments/events interrupting the data are not part of the CRC.
+Any comments/events interrupting the data are not used to calculate the CRC.

 This makes it:
 ```